syeehyn/hindroid/README.md

 - `construct_A.json`: parameters for constructing A matrix, serving as input to library code.
 - `features.json`: parameters for processing features, serving as input to library code.
 - `malware.json`: parameters for processing malware apks, serving as input to library code.
-- `random_sampling_urls.json`: common parameters for getting sampling data, serving as inputs to library code.
+- `data-params.json`: common parameters for getting sampling data, serving as inputs to library code.
 - `sampling.json`: parameters for sampling methods, serving as inputs to library code.
 - `sitemap.json`: parameters for generating sitemap, serving as inputs to library code.
-- `testdata.json`: parameters for getting small test data.
+- `test-params.json`: parameters for getting small test data.
-- `testfeatures.json`: parameters for running small process on small test data.

 ### `data`